zenstackhq/zenstack-docs/blog/ai-programmer/index.md

 image: ./cover.png
 ---

-# Programmers, Will AI Work for You, With You, or Without You?
+# Programmers, Will AI Work For You, With You, or Without You?

 ![Cover Image](cover.png)
 > **"Programming is dead."**